emqx/neuron-docs/en_US/configuration/groups-tags/groups-tags.md

 ![tags-add](./assets/tags-add.png)

 * Name: fill in the tag name, for example, tag1.
-* Attribute: drop-down selection tag's attribute, for example, read, write，subscribe.
+* Attribute: drop-down selection tag's attribute, for example, read, write, subscribe, stastic.
 * Type: drop-down selection data type, for example, int16，uint16，int32，uint32，float，bit.
 * Address: fill in the drive address, for example, 1!40001.
 1 stands for the tag salve id that setted in Modbus simulator, and 40001 stands for the tag register address.
 Please refer to [Introduction and Usage of Modbus](../south-devices/modbus-tcp/modbus-tcp.md) for detailed instructions on driving address.
 * Decimal: used to simply process the collected data, and the usage is: equipment value * decimal = display value;